Home Reports France Food and Beverage Ecommerce Industry Report

 Paid Media Trends for France Food and Beverage Stores

-Paid Search Activity Surges in April but Remains Structurally Subdued
+Paid Search Activity Surges Into Mid-2026

 Organic Social for France Food and Beverage Stores